 No. This is a competency-based diploma, meaning, that previous course work that appropriately addresses the required learning activities of the unit will be accepted.
 This will be at the discretion of the local CE Centre.
 However, all of the portfolio entries for each unit must be submitted to demonstrate that a candidate can perform the required competencies.

 Can I be “grandfathered” into the CE diploma?

-Yes.
-However, the practice eligibility route (PER) requires submission of a portfolio (of past performance) that meets the requirements of all of the units.
-The specific PER requirements have yet to be finalized.
+The practice eligibility route (PER) requires submission of a portfolio (of past performance) that meets the requirements of all of the units.
+The specific PER requirements can be found here.

 Will the CE diploma replace existing local programs?